-Please provide a summary of the planned project suitable for a lay audience with some limited science knowledge and using a maximum of 300 words.
-If your application is successful, it will be used for reporting and public information.
+Please provide a summary of the planned project suitable for a lay audience with some limited science knowledge, and using a maximum of 300 words.
+It may be used for reporting and public information.
+Note that this information will be uploaded to the Royal Society Te Apārangi website if the application is successful.